Compute-and-Forward: Harnessing Interference through Structured Codes: Introduction

-Work on interference alignment by Maddah-Ali, Motahari, and Khandani \cite{mmk08} and Cadambe and Jafar \cite{cj08} has shown that large gains are possible for interference channels at high SNR.
+Work on interference alignment by Maddah-Ali, Motahari, and Khandani \cite{mmk08} and Cadambe and Jafar \cite{cj08} has shown that large gains are possible for interference channels at high signal-to-noise ratio (SNR).
 The key is to have users transmit along subspaces chosen such that all interference stacks up in the same dimensions at the receivers.
 Lattice codes can be used to realize these gains at finite SNR.
-Bresler, Parekh, and Tse used lattice codes to approximate the capacity of the many-to-one and one-to-many interference channels to within a constant number of bits \cite{bpt07}.
+Bresler, Parekh, and Tse used lattice codes to approximate the capacity of the many-to-one and one-to-many interference channels to within a constant number of bits \cite{bpt10}.
 This scheme was employed for bursty interference channels in \cite{kpv09}.
 For symmetric interference channels, Sridharan \etal developed a layered lattice strategy in \cite{sjvjs08}.
-Structured codes are also useful for ergodic alignment over fast fading interference channels \cite{ngjv09} and multi-hop networks \cite{jc09} as well as decentralized processing in cellular networks \cite{sps08,nsgs09}.
+Structured codes are also useful for ergodic alignment over fast fading interference channels \cite{ngjv09ISIT} and multi-hop networks \cite{jc09} as well as decentralized processing in cellular networks \cite{sps08,nsgs09}.

 Distributed source coding can also benefit from the use of structured codes.
-Krithivasan and Pradhan have employed nested lattice codes for distributed compression of linear functions of jointly Gaussian sources \cite{kp07}.
-More recently, they have developed a framework for discrete memoryless sources using nested group codes \cite{kp08}.
-Wagner derived an outer bound for the Gaussian case in \cite{wagner08}.
+Krithivasan and Pradhan have employed nested lattice codes for the distributed compression of linear functions of jointly Gaussian sources \cite{kp09} as well as nested group codes for discrete memoryless sources \cite{kp10}.
+Wagner improved the performance of this lattice scheme in the low rate regime via binning and developed novel outer bounds \cite{wagner11}.

-Large gains are also possible in multi-user source-channel coding \cite{sng07,ng08IZS,sv09}.
+Large gains are possible in multi-user source-channel coding \cite{sng07,ng08IZS,sv09}.
 For Gaussian settings, the modulo-lattice modulation scheme of Kochman and Zamir is particularly useful \cite{kz08}.
-Finally, recent work by He and Yener has shown that lattices are useful for information theoretic secrecy \cite{hy09}.
+Finally, recent work by He and Yener has shown that lattices are useful for physical layer secrecy \cite{hy09}.
 See also \cite{av09}.